KceniaB/NMA_project/README.md

 ---

-**alternatively you can also initizalize the loader object with the default session = first folder in main folder:**
+### alternatively you can also initizalize the loader object with the default session = first folder in main folder:

     # initialize with default session
     loader = loader(main_folder, init_default=True)
     session = loader.default_session

+### to speed up loading process:
+to spead up the loading process the `spikes_df`, `trials_df` and `clusters_df`can be exportet via pickl to a gzip file and later directly read without the need for parsing

+read via fast method:

+    load_session(folder, fast=True):

+to write and or update files:

+    load_session(folder, update=True):